 (2) A declaration made under subsection (1) has effect according to its terms.

-[Section 110K inserted by No. 25 of 2008 s.
+[Section 110K inserted: No. 25 of 2008 s.
 11.]

 110L.
 Declaration of incapacity of appointor

 (1) The State Administrative Tribunal may declare that the appointor under an enduring power of guardianship is unable to make reasonable judgments in respect of matters relating to his or her person.